 Can I apply to the Residency portion only?

 No, the Residency is not considered a separate program.
-This graduate program has been designed to integrate both Western Washington University-Huxley College of the Environment for a strong academic foundation coupled with North Cascades Institute Professional Residency for hands-on field teaching practicum and professional leadership and nonprofit administration training and practicum.
+This graduate program has been designed to integrate Western Washington University-Huxley College of the Environment for a strong academic foundation coupled with North Cascades Institute's Professional Residency for hands-on teaching experience, professional leadership and nonprofit administration training.

 Will I receive a state teaching credential?